St. Croix damage from above | Pictures | Reuters

 Toppled trees lie on a tennis court after Hurricane Maria battered St. Croix.
 REUTERS/Jonathan Drake

-Residents working on their roof in a badly damaged neighborhood in St. Croix.
-REUTERS/Jonathan Drake
+Residents working on their roof in badly damaged neighborhood are seen from a Marine Corps MV-22 Osprey surveymore

 下一个